Nanahughmilleria: First discoveries

 In 1911, the Norwegian paleontologist and geologist Johan Aschehoug Kiær described a new species of Eurypterus, E. norvegica.
 The carapace of this species was parabolic (approximately U-shaped) with small intramarginal arcuate eyes.
 The metastoma (a large plate that is part of the abdomen) was oval.
 Its operculum (a plate-like segment which contains the genital aperture) had a long, narrow spatulae (compared to most eurypterids).
 The telson was lanceolate, with a keel on both dorsal and ventral sides.
 It had a pair of spines in each podomere of the fifth appendage.
 The paddle of the swimming leg was relatively wide.
 It was designated the type species of Nanahughmilleria by Kjellesvig-Waering in his description of the subgenus.
 N. norvegica was the largest species of Nanahughmilleria, measuring 10 cm (3.9 in, with the exception of N. lanceolata, which may represent a separate genus).

 In 1957, L. P. Pirozhnikov described two new species of eurypterids, N. schiraensis and Parahughmilleria matarakensis, and erroneously assigned them to the stylonurine genus Rhenopterus.
 This species is only known by a poorly preserved carapace which was semi-oval and elongated, with a narrow margin surrounding it.
 The posterior margin was slightly concave.
 There is only one preserved eye, which was reniform, large and rose slightly from the surface of the carapace.
 At the closest point between both eyes, the ocelli were placed.
 The fossils were found at the Matarak Formation in Minusinsk, Siberia.
 Kjellesvig-Waering and Willard P. Leutze noticed that the species did not really represent a Rhenopterus and they assigned it in 1966 to its current genus.
-It has been suggested that this species is a synonym of P. matarakensis, but the Russian paleontologist Evgeniy S. Shpinev does not agree with this since the prosoma of N. schiraensis was longer and its eyes were closer to the margin than in P. matarakensis.
+It was suggested by O. Erik Tetlie and Markus Poschmann in 2008 that this species is a synonym of P. matarakensis, but the Russian paleontologist Evgeniy S. Shpinev disagreed since the prosoma of N. schiraensis was longer and its eyes were closer to the margin than in P. matarakensis.
+In 2025, James Lamsdell synonymized N. schiraensis with P. matarakensis.'